 God bless our Good and Gracious King,

 Who never said a Foolish Thing,

-Famous epigrams were written by John Donne and Ben Jonson; the latter was quite prone to use this otherwise polemical form for flattery, as can be well shown in this example.
+Famous epigrams were written by John Donne and Ben Jonson; the latter was quite prone to use this otherwise polemical form for toadying, as one can see in this example.

 As hinted above, the ballad is basically a barbaric involution of an ode with four lines in each stanza.
 The various degrees of the transition (Darwin, envy me!) are apparent in some of Robert Burns' works.
 Its verses usually have an easy but irregular rhythm, and they often either have eight metric syllables or four beats (or both features).
 The second line of each stanza rimes with the fourth, while the first and third are unrhymed (or rime with each other, but that is rare); the last one is sometimes shorter than the other three, carrying only three beats (or six metric syllables, or both).

 Ballads are used for storytelling, usually for melancholic and corny tales about damsels and knights; well-crafted samples of this typically 18th century form sound somewhat archaic, so that the layman uses to think it originated in mediaeval ages (during which, instead, the world 'unrhymed' was never applied to poetry by any sane man).